nvolungis/videoplayer1/readme.md

 ### 2 - Building the segments representing continuous views

 The biggest issue here was determining what constituted a view-segment and then accurately recording them.
-I arrived at a definiton that was: anything recorded between a play event and a pause/stop event is a view-segment.
-In the player, events are flying around frequently – sometimes many a second.
-I like using events to communicate between different modules in my code, but this time I had so many events and their ordering was so important that I actually got burned by the technique.
-The logical order that I assumed the callbacks would fire in did not end up being a reality.
-Not sure if it was an issue with the event loop, my event dispatcher or just my logic, but my "end segment" event was arriving too late to yeild the correct result.
-In the interest of time I decided to just change the way I was dispatching the event, moving those important callbacks into direct method invokations solved the problem.
-I would like to look into it a bit further though.
+I arrived at the following definition: anything recorded between a play event and a pause/stop event is a view-segment.
+Since I hooked the analyzer up to the 'timeChanged' event I was receiveing more info that I actually wanted.
+For instance, whenever the play head is dragged the currentTime attribute of the video is updated which results in a 'timeChanged' event.
+Since these events aren't coming from organic play, the analyzer needs to know to ignore them.
+Then when the video starts playing normally it needs to be told to pay attention again.
+Getting this just right was challenging.

 ### 3 - Determining the best way to derive meaning from those segments.

-My initial approach to the analytics problem was to compare continuously viewed segments (we'll call them *view-segments*) to each other, detecting their overlapping portions, and using that data to build a table which I could then further analyze.
+My initial approach to the analytics problem was to compare view-segments to each other, detecting their overlapping portions, and using that data to build a table which I could then further analyze.
 The issue with this however is that not only did I have to detect *IF* they overlapped, I also had to detect by how much, where exactly that overlap was in time, and ultimately how many other segments were already overlapping in that space.
-That seemed really messy, and it also didn't seem like it would scale well – What if I wanted to know what percentage of the video that was viewed 3 times? n times?
+That seemed really messy, and it also didn't seem like it would scale well – What if I wanted to know what percentage of the video was viewed 3 times? n times?

-Then I started thinking – it's not really overlaps that we care about here, its whether a specific moment was viewed or not.
-I could keep track of all the moments in the video in the form of segments which we'll call *moment-segments* (start of the moment to end of the moment) then if a moment-segment overlapped a view-segment, we'd know that moment was watched!
+Then I started thinking – it's not really overlaps that we care about here, it's whether a specific moment was viewed or not.
+I could keep track of all the moments in the video in the form of moment-segments (start of the moment to end of the moment) then if a moment-segment overlapped a view-segment, we'd know that moment was watched!
 Detecting the overlaps was easy because we could just test if they don't overlap, then return the inverse.
 Better still, detecting different numbers of rewatches became trivial – any time an overlap was detected, we'd just increment that moment's play count!

 To get a percentage of moments watched n times, just find all moments with a play count >= n and divide by the total number of moments.